-Posted July 2025
+Posted October 2025

-June 2025 highlights
+August 2025 highlights

 Summary

-Douglas county’s labor force was 20,875 workers with a not seasonally adjusted unemployment rate of 3.7% in June 2025.
-Total nonfarm employment in the Wenatchee metropolitan district was 49,200 jobs in June 2025, a decrease of 1,400 jobs from June 2024, but an increase of 500 jobs from May 2025.
-In Douglas County, total covered employment grew from 10,926 jobs in 2013 to 12,358 jobs in 2023, up by 1,432 jobs (13.1%).
-Retail trade accounted for 40% of all covered jobs added from 2013 to 2023.
-The government makes up the largest industry sector with an annual average employment of 2,342 jobs out of 12,358 total annual average employment.
-The county has 1,095 establishments employing workers covered by the Washington State Employment Security Act.
+Douglas county’s labor force was 20,643 workers with a not seasonally adjusted unemployment rate of 4.7% in August 2025.
+Total nonfarm employment in the Wenatchee metropolitan district was 48,000 jobs in August 2025, a decrease of 2,100 jobs from August 2024, and a decrease of 600 jobs from July 2025.
+Agriculture makes up the largest industry sector with an annual average employment of 2,479 jobs out of 12,545 total annual average employment in 2024.
+The county has 1,113 establishments employing workers covered by the Washington State Employment Security Act.
 Douglas County’s 16 and older population was 34,059 in 2023.

 Geography

-Douglas County, located in central Washington, is between Wenatchee, the Colville Reservation, and the banks of the Columbia River.
+Douglas County, located in central Washington, is between Wenatchee, the Colville Reservation and the banks of the Columbia River.

 It is part of the Wenatchee, WA Metropolitan Statistical Area (MSA), comprised of Chelan and Douglas counties.
 It is part of the SkillSource Workforce Development Area, covering north central Washington.
 Visit the Workforce Training & Education Coordinating Board website for information about Washington’s 12 workforce areas.

-Employment situation for June 2025
+Employment situation for August 2025

 Labor force and unemployment

-The not seasonally adjusted unemployment rate was 3.7% in June 2025, down from 3.9% in June 2024.
+- The not seasonally adjusted unemployment rate was 4.7% in August 2025, down from 5.2% in August 2024.

-The June 2025 labor force of 20,875 workers decreased by 470 from June 2024.
+- The August 2025 labor force of 20,643 workers decreased by 446 from August 2024.

-The total number of employed workers was 20,112, a decrease of 398 workers from June 2024 to June 2025.
+- The total number of employed workers was 19,678, a decrease of 316 workers from August 2024 to August 2025.

 Unemployment rate, not seasonally adjusted